siobhanlgorman/knits-and-pieces/README.md

 - SEO

 Research on short and long-tail keywords was conducted via google searches to find the search words and phrases that most related to a site like Knits and Pieces.
-Handmade was particularly crucial to a good search result when incorporated with the product categories and craft type.
+"Handmade" was found to be particularly useful to a good search result when incorporated with the product categories ("hats", "throws", "facemasks") and craft type ("knitted", "crocheted").
 Keywords were incorporated into the meta tags and headings where appropriate while not overloading the site content and maintaining the usefulness of the site.

 - Web Marketing